-November 24: Jordan Thomas, senior in Anthropology, has been awarded a highly competitive Marshall Scholarships to fund two years of graduate study in the United Kingdom beginning in Fall 2016.
+November 24: Kansas State University anthropology student receives Marshall Scholarship to study food systems, social sustainability.
+Jordan Thomas, senior in Anthropology, has been awarded a highly competitive Marshall Scholarships to fund two years of graduate study in the United Kingdom beginning in Fall 2016.
 Only 40 are granted annually.
-Read the full story here.

-October 30: Jessica Munoz, August 2015 graduate in Theatre with an emphasis in Drama Therapy, has received a $30,000 Rotary Global Grant to study the effectiveness of group drama therapy for one year with displaced women in Colombia.
-Learn more here.
+October 30: Kansas State University graduate receives Rotary scholarship to research drama therapy for women with post-traumatic stress disorder.
+Jessica Munoz, August 2015 graduate in Theatre with an emphasis in Drama Therapy, has received a $30,000 Rotary Global Grant to study the effectiveness of group drama therapy for one year with displaced women in Colombia.

 August 5: Hannah Rogers, Spring 2015 graduate in German, has been awarded a Fulbright U.S. Student Grant to work as an English Teaching Assistant in Germany for the 2015-16 academic year on the Baltic Island of Usedom.
 Gut gemacht, Hannah!

 July 7: Marcus Dominguez, senior in Sociology, has been awarded a Gilman Scholarship to study abroad in Costa Rica in Fall 2015.
 The Gilman awards up to $5000 to support undergraduates who wish to study abroad and funds study in most countries around the globe.